This post explores the ways local government councillors can support economic development.

 Local governments play an important role in the local economy.
-While professional staff can guide and advise councils, elected representatives make the final decisions.
+While professional staff can guide and advise councils, elected local councillors make the final decisions.

-As an elected local councillor you play a key role in the development of the local economy.
+As an elected local government councillor, you play a key role in the development of the local economy.
 You are a part of the council team, representing the local community and bring important perspectives and skills to council decisions.

 Here are some key things you can do as an individual councillor: